ESA-PhiLab/NGVEO/README.md

-# NGVEO
+## NGVEO - New Generation Value chain for Earth Observation
-Deep learning for Earth Observation
+This repository contains code for applying deep learning to Earth Observation data, with focus on Sentinel data.